-Hong Kong is an ideal platform for doing business in Asia, especially mainland China.
+Hong Kong is an ideal platform for doing business in Asia.
 Hong Kong is a free port that does not levy any customs tariff and has limited excise duties.
-Its strong rule of law and respect for property rights make it a strategic platform for U.S. companies, especially small- and medium-sized firms, seeking to do business in Asia.
-Hong Kong’s statutory trade promotion body, the Trade Development Council, seized upon this unique positioning to create the Pacific Bridge Initiative in late-2010, the first such agreement with a foreign government affiliate to explicitly support the U.S. National Export Initiative (NEI).
+Its strong rule of law and respect for property rights make it a strategic platform for U.S. companies, especially small- and medium-sized firms, seeking to do business in the region.
 Hong Kong’s businesses enjoy close links to mainland China and the rest of Asia.
-According to Hong Kong Government statistics, there are more than thousand subsidiaries of U.S. parent companies in Hong Kong, making the United States become one of the largest sources of subsidiaries in Hong Kong.
-Among those U.S. subsidiaries, 812 are regional headquarters or regional offices.
+According to Hong Kong Government statistics, there are 1,351 subsidiaries of U.S. parent companies in Hong Kong, making the United States the third largest source of subsidiaries in Hong Kong.
+Among those U.S. subsidiaries, 724 are regional headquarters or regional offices.

 Hong Kong’s key characteristics are its openness, tourism, trade and investment.